navya-nanjundaiah/Internal-Temperature-Sensor/README.md

 ## Problem Statment
 Displaying the internal sensor on a putty window using UART
 ## Using Texas instrument (TM4C123GH6PM)
--It is cheap to use and is easy to implement for an enthusiast.
+- It is cheap to use and is easy to implement for an enthusiast.
--UART compatible.
+- UART compatible.
--It has inbuit temperature sensor.
+- It has inbuit temperature sensor.